ETML-ES-SLO/TOTEM_ES/README.md

 ##### **Current measurement**

-* a no exhaustive list of main electronics parts - here the main components used in this project, for more details, see the [BOM](/hardware/BOM/Liste des Composant_V1.xlsx)
+Below a no exhaustive list of main electronics parts - here the main components used in this project, for more details, see the [BOM](https://github.com/philouxy/TOTEM_FIXME/hardware/BOM/Liste des Composant_V1.xlsx)

 | description | manufacturer | model | datasheet | remarks |
 | --- | --- | --- | --- | --- |